ThomasPiergiovanni/oc_p8/README.md

 Install Django and the others programms on you virtual environment using the requirements.txt file.
 >pip install -r requirements.txt

-Please refer to [Django documentation]() for more information.
+Please refer to [Django documentation](https://docs.djangoproject.com/fr/3.1/) for more information.
-Please refer to [Requests certified documentation](https://requests.readthedocs.io/en/master/) for more information.

 ### 3.7.
 Application mandatory settings.
 1. Change constants with the appropriate value into **pur_beurre/settings.py** :